MinecraftForge/Documentation/docs/networking/simpleimpl.md

     The way to obtain an `IThreadListener` is using either the `Minecraft` instance (client side) or a `WorldServer` instance (server side).

+!!! warning

+    Be defensive when handling packets on the server.
+A client could attempt to exploit the packet handling by sending unexpected data.

+    If the client is sending a block position, a general rule of thumb is to only access blocks and tile entities if `world.isBlockLoaded(pos)` is true.
+This will stop the client from generating arbitrary chunks by sending arbitrary block positions.

 Registering Packets
 -------------------